Mexico's Mayan Trail

 • Visit Convent of San Antonio de Padua, Izamal

-Highlight: Enjoy the view from the Moon Pyramid at Teotihuacan, an amazing Aztec complex that was once a thriving city.
+Enjoying the view from the Moon Pyramid at Teotihuacan, an amazing Aztec complex that was once a thriving city.

-Emerald jungles, sapphire-blue waters and powdery white sands meet towering ancient temples and colonial towns in the captivating country of Mexico.
+Emerald jungles, sapphire-blue waters, and powdery white sands meet towering ancient temples and colonial towns in the captivating country of Mexico.
 But a trip here is just as much about its fascinating history and culture as its idyllic landscapes.
 Our comprehensive Mexico tours will have you reaching for your sombrero as we comb through spectacular Mayan sites, uncovering the history of Mexico’s ancient people - the Zapotecs, Mixtecs, and Aztecs - and the influence of Spanish settlers.

 Photos